-Mitigation Measure Timeframe and Responsibility Method of Oversight of for Implementation Compliance Implementation tribe(s) where appropriate, shall determine whether avoidance is necessary and feasible in light of factors such as the nature of the find, proposed project design, costs, and other considerations.
-If avoidance is infeasible, other appropriate measures (e.g., data recovery) would may be implemented.
-Work may proceed on other parts of the project site while mitigation for tribal cultural resources, historical resources or unique archaeological resources is being carried out.
-Mitigation Measure CULT-2: The construction contractor shall incorporate the following in all grading, demolition, and construction plans: • In the event that fossils or fossil-bearing deposits are discovered during grading, demolition, or building, excavations within 50 feet of the find shall be temporarily halted or diverted. • The contractor shall notify the City of Cupertino Building Department and a City-approved qualified paleontologist to examine the discovery. • The paleontologist shall document the discovery as needed, in accordance with Society of Vertebrate Paleontology standards (Society of Vertebrate Paleontology 1995), evaluate the potential resource, and assess the significance of the finding under the criteria set forth in CEQA Guidelines Section 15064.5. • The paleontologist shall notify the appropriate agencies to determine procedures that would be followed before construction is allowed to resume at the location of the find. • If the project applicant determines that avoidance is not feasible, the paleontologist shall prepare an excavation plan for mitigating the effect of the project based on the qualities that make the resource important.
-The excavation plan shall During site excavation, the project proponent shall be responsible for implementation of Archaeological monitoring.
+Mitigation Measure Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation responsible for implementation of Archaeological monitoring.
 Monitoring shall be conducted during earthmoving activities by a qualified archaeologist.
-During construction, the project proponent and contractor shall beresponsible for notification of any discoveries.
-All archaeologicalmonito ring andreporting measures shallbe printed onall construction documents, contracts, and project plans and shall be reviewed by the CommunityDevelop ment Department CommunityDevelo pment Department
+During construction, the project proponent and contractor shall be responsible for notification of any discoveries. g andreporting measures shallbe printed onall construction documents, contracts, andproject plans and shall be reviewed by the Director ofCommunityDevelopm ent ent, Public Works & Building Department Mitigation Measure GEO-1: The construction contractor shall incorporate the following in all grading, demolition, and construction plans: In the event that fossils or fossil-bearing deposits are discovered during grading, demolition, or building, excavations within 50 feet of the find shall be temporarily halted or diverted.
+The contractor shall notify the City of Cupertino Building Department and a City-approved qualified paleontologist to examine the discovery.
+The paleontologist shall document the discovery as needed, in accordance with Society of Vertebrate Paleontology standards (Society of Vertebrate Paleontology 1995), evaluate the potential resource, and assess the significance of the finding under the criteria set forth in CEQA Guidelines Section 15064.5.
+The paleontologist shall notify the appropriate agencies to determine procedures that would be followed before construction is allowed to resume at the location of the find.
+If the project applicant determines that avoidance is not feasible, the paleontologist shall prepare an excavation plan for mitigating the effect of the project based on the qualities that make the resource At the construction phase, the project proponent and contractor shall be responsible for completing all improvements.
+All attenuation measures shall be printed on construction documents, contracts, construction management plan, and project plans and reviewed by the Director of Public Works prior to issuance of grading and/or building permits.
+City of Cupertino Public Works & Building Department